- HomeStart Here

 Most of the small acreage property is located along the edges of the Grande Ronde Valley.
 The west side of the valley in the Summerville area has pine and fir tress along the slope of the Mt Emily range.
 This is an area that is sought out by Buyers looking for small acreage properties.

-The north end of the county offers a mixture of timber land and farm land.
+The north end of the Union county offers a mixture of timber land and farm land.
 You can easily find property that has a mixture of timber with tillable ground.
 Parcels of land sizes can be 10 acres to 1,000 acres or more.
 The main access roads for these lands are Palmer Junction, Good Road, Yarrington Road and Oregon Highway 82.
 This area receives about 22 to 24 inches of rain annually, and yes, they do get more snow in the wintertime.

-The South end of the County offers a different drainage basin, called the Powder River Basin.
+The South end of the Union County offers a different drainage basin, called the Powder River Basin.
 This area of North Powder receives about 12 to 15 inches of rain annually, and has good farm and ranch pasture ground.
 The ranged land has the sagebrush ground for cattle grazing.

 Any house for sale, property for sale, commercial property for sale, or land for sale in Union County, Baker County, or Wallowa County as well as the La Grande, Joseph, Baker City, Union, Imbler, Cove, Elgin, Haines, Halfway, Wallowa, Lostine, and Enterprise areas is drawn from the MLS database in real-time.
 Houses for rent and apartment buildings to rent are listed by John J. Howard and Associates.